And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 John Harris says there's probably a whiff of truth to that.

-But they're from New York now.
+But they're from New York.

-The problem is not that Bill Clinton is Bubba, but that he is Eddie Haskell.
+From Washington's perspective, to judge by the most common criticism heard over the years, and again in recent days, the problem is not that Bill Clinton is Bubba, but that he is Eddie Haskell.

-Smug, smarmy, self absorbed.
+Smug, smarmy, self-absorbed.

-Uh Eddie Haskell would be concerned at this.
+Eddie Haskell would be concerned at this.

 This is the second time Eddie Haskell has been denigrated by being associated with Bill Clinton.